ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 ## On the HAProxy server setup HATop

-1. Download and install [HATop](http://feurix.org/projects/hatop/) so that we can monitor HAProxy
+Step 1.
+Download and install [HATop](http://feurix.org/projects/hatop/) so that we can monitor HAProxy:

   ```
   cd /tmp